In the News

 National Women's Health Week 2022 (May 9th - 13th)

-National Women's Health Week (NWHW) takes place during the second week of May and is dedicated to encouraging women and girls to reflect on their individual health needs and to take step to improve their overall health.
+National Women's Health Week (NWHW) takes place during the second week of May and is dedicated to encouraging women and girls to reflect on their individual health needs and to take steps in improving their overall health.
 During NWHW, the Southwest Rural Health Research Center highlighted it's Women's Health grant, which is funded through the Cancer Prevention and Research Institute of Texas and provides breast and cervical cancer screenings and prevention education to uninsured, underserved, and low-income residents of Texas.
 Over a 17-county region in Central Texas, the Women's Health grant functions to increase access to preventative cancer screenings for patients and increase the number of providers trained to perform cancer screening and diagnostic procedures.

 Travel Burden for Healthcare Among Rural Populations Podcast